geomblog/fairness/lectures/l3a.md

 # Using a regularizer

 In machine learning, a standard way of finding a good model is to define a loss function that captures the model's effectiveness at classification and then find the model that minimizes cost.
 To add a constraint, we can either add it as a hard constraint or as a penalty term in the loss function — in this latter form the constraint is called a *regularizer*.
 This is a flexible strategy, for virtually any model build by cost minimization we can add a fairness-regularizer.
-The paper by Kamishima et al. (*cite*) takes this approach to ensuring fairness in logistic regression.
+The paper by Kamishima et al. [@kamishima_fairness-aware_2011] takes this approach to ensuring fairness in logistic regression.

 I'll focus primarily on how the term in the loss function for fairness is introduced.
 The actual loss function includes other terms for other desired characteristics that are not as relevant to our discussion.